-SSM curates trained for Assistant Minister posts may consider the following options:
+Curates trained for Assistant Minister posts may consider the following options:

-- Remaining in the present post as Associate Minister or Priest; - Moving to a new parish as Associate Minister or Priest; - Moving to a 'house for duty' post in an assistant capacity; - Changing category to stipendiary or incumbent status NSM ministry.
+- Remaining in the present post as Associate Minister or Priest. - Moving to a new parish as Associate Minister or Priest. - Applying for a 'house for duty' or other stipendiary post of Assistant capacity. - Changing category to stipendiary or incumbent status NSM ministry.
 This will only happen after a due process of discernment (which will probably require the candidate to undertake further training), the recommendation of a Candidates Panel and the Bishop of Lichfield's approval.